pavelyanu/nethack_neural/README.md

 - `none`: No visualization.
 - `bar`: Displays a tqdm progress bar.
 - `full`: Displays tqdm progress bar, rewards plot, and last evaluation episode in the terminal.

----

-For more details, consult the developer documentation and codebase.
-NetHack-Neural is an open-source project, and contributions are welcome.

 ## Developer Documentation